brianroysar/DH110/ASSIGNMENT01/README.md

 ### About This Assignment

-In this assignment, I will be conducting a heursitic evaluation through examining the _10 Usability Heuristics of User Interface Designs_ and _Severity Ratings for Usability Problems_ of two websites that are similar to the project idea I chose
+In this assignment, I will be conducting a heursitic evaluation through examining the _10 Usability Heuristics of User Interface Designs_ and _Severity Ratings for Usability Problems_ of two websites that are similar to the project idea I chose.

+### Webiste #1: MRT Jakarta